 Who can verify special circumstances

 - health professionals or specialists

 - police officers and victim support services

-You may be asked to attend an appointment to discuss your situation in more detail.
+- ask the customer to attend an appointment to discuss their situation in more detail.

-If you’re writing a support letter, include all of below information:
+You need to include all of the below information:

 - your name, contact details and organisation